It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 The sound track captured the toots and clickety-clack of the miniature steam engine and carriages returning to Semaphore.
 Just before I started bringing the kite down, the train came into view on the video.

 But a few days after the event I'm doing a short-format report on it anyway.
 After all, KAP involves flying a kite by definition.
 On this occasion the lifting vehicle of choice was the ponderous Multi-Dowel Sled.
-With both drogues attached, to maximize safety for the camera cradle.
+It would be even more sedate with both drogues attached, to maximize safety for the camera cradle.

 Aren had been down to Hallet Cove Conservation Park for an excursion just a few days before our short KAP trip.
-From Aren's description it sounded like a great place to do KAP, However, there was no direct sunshine until quite late in the day.
-Not to mention the very light wind, which lightened even more as the sun approached the horizon.
-Hence it was a struggle to get the rig over 100ft above the sand.
+From Aren's description it sounded like a great place to do KAP.
+However, there was no direct sunshine until quite late in the day.
+That's also not to mention the very light wind, which lightened even more as the sun approached the horizon.
+Hence it was a struggle to get the rig over 100 feet above the sand.

-The 2.4m (8ft) tall sled kite had to be towed to attain the 100 feet camera height on 90m (300ft) of line.
-The kite barely made 30 degrees of elevation for the best shots looking south down the beach.
-The KAP rig was hanging 30m (100 ft) from the kite.
-The Pentax Optio ended up giving itself 1/250th sec exposures, which resulted in a few blurred shots from camera-swing.
+The 2.4 m (8 ft.) tall sled kite had to be towed to attain the 100-foot camera height on 90 meters (300 feet) of line.
+The kite barely made 30 degrees of elevation for the best shots, looking south down the beach.
+The KAP rig was hanging 30 meters (100 feet) from the kite.
+The Pentax Optio ended up giving itself 1/250th sec exposures, which resulted in a few blurred shots from camera swing.
 Most shots were also from fairly low perspectives, which limited the view of the very hilly terrain.

-The second Sunday of the month has rolled by again, and the weather was reasonable.
+The second Sunday of the month rolled by again, and the weather was reasonable.
 Hence we stopped off for a while at Glanville.
-This time, the official monthly event of the AKFA (Adelaide Kite Flyers Association) was more of a show with a variety of kites up in the light to gentle Northerly.
+This time, the official monthly event of the Adelaide Kite Flyers Association (AKFA) was more of a show with a variety of kites up in the light-to-gentle northerly.

 The Multi-Dowel Barn Door and the Multi-Dowel Sled kite were with us in the car.

 After a quick rig, the huge blue monster was up and away.
-Gingerly being let out with an eye on the surrounding kites and their flying lines.
-Above 50 feet or so, the wind speed was stronger and a slight left-lean started to develop.
+It was gingerly being let out with an eye on the surrounding kites and their flying lines.
+Above 50 feet or so, the wind speed was stronger and a slight lean to the left started to develop.
 Funny, that's never happened before.

 Not being overly concerned about a little bit of lean in a big stable kite, I continued to let out line.
 Quite a wind gradient was working, it was clear, because yet again the tension built up further in the flying line.
 And that lean was starting to be a bit of a worry!

-All the other kites were indicating the true wind direction, while the Sled was hanging about 30 degrees off to the left.
-Still at a respectable line angle though, because it is a very efficient historic design.
+All the other kites were indicating the true wind direction, while the sled was hanging about 30 degrees off to the left.
+It was still at a respectable line-angle though, because it is a very efficient historic design.

 But it was time to bring the kite down anyway, for the very first weight-bearing experiment.
-A 2 meter line tied to a plastic bag of used batteries now swung from the flying line.
-About 15 meters (50 feet) from the kite, and weighing 280gm.
-Enough to simulate my Pentax Optio WG-2 in a light cage.
-Or perhaps something lighter and cheaper ;-)
+A 2-meter line tied to a plastic bag of used batteries now swung from the flying line.
+The bag was about 15 meters (50 feet) from the kite, and weighed 280 grams.
+That was enough to simulate my Pentax Optio WG-2 in a light cage, or perhaps something lighter and cheaper.

-As expected, the hard-pulling Sled coped with the weight effortlessly.
-Even soaring directly overhead in light lift, on 75 meters (250 feet) of line.
+As expected, the hard-pulling sled coped effortlessly with the weight.
+This was when it was soaring directly overhead in light lift, on 75 meters (250 feet) of line.
 At these line angles, the payload actually lightens the tension in the line, since it is acting against the lift force of the kite.

-Wind was averaging 5kph and gusted to 12.8kph at one point.
-Aloft, perhaps some gusts were close to 20kph.
+The wind was averaging 5 kph and gusted to 12.8 kph at one point.
+Aloft, perhaps some gusts were close to 20 kph.

 The sky was almost overcast but the sun blazed through a gap or two from time to time.
 The barest puffs of breeze wandered across the thinly grassed area.
 The direction tended to shift around quite a lot too.